 - Streams and brooks

-The trails can take up to 26 miles to complete.
+The Gunflint Lake Hiking Trail, a National Scenic Byway, amounts to about 57-miles of hiking terrain.
 Loon Lake Landing off of the Gunflint Trail (County Road 12) is where you will find parking and access to this trail.
 You can also enter from any of the resorts or at the Gunflint Lake Lodge.

-This trail joins the Magnetic Rock Hiking Trail from the trails near Moosehorn Lodge.
+This trail joins the Magnetic Rock Hiking Trail from the trails near Moosehorn Lodge and includes trails of various difficulties and distances for hikers of all levels of experience.
 From the southern side of Gunflint Lake, the views are beautiful.

 Access and parking to the trails are in the Cascade River State Park along Hwy 61 next to the Cascade River Bridge.
 Hiking trails are along both sides of the Cascade River, offering views of waterfalls.

-Some trails intersect and will take you along the rocky shores of Lake Superior.
-A trail to Lookout Mountain also intersects.
-The Cascade River trails provide a moderate hike, covering 18 miles.
+Some of the trails inside the park intersect and will take you along the rocky shores of Lake Superior; a trail to Lookout Mountain also intersects.
+The multiple Cascade River trails provide a moderate hike experience and covers about 18 miles.

 The Grand Portage National Monument is about 36 miles east of Grand Marais off of Hwy 61.
 Parking is permitted here, and you will see signs for the Grand Portage Hiking Trail.
-This is a historic trail, once used by trappers, explorers, and the Ojibwe Indians.
+This is a historic trail, once used by trappers, explorers, and the Ojibwe Indians, making it a truly fascinating hike to experience.
 It winds above Lake Superior until it reaches Fort Charlotte on the banks of the Pigeon River.
 At 16.5 miles, this is a moderate to difficult hike.